hpc/pavilion2/docs/tests/variables.rst

 Variable Sets
 -------------

-Variables can come several different variable sets.
+Variables can come from several different variable sets.
 Each set has a category name ('var', 'sys', 'pav', 'sched') that is used in the variable reference to remove ambiguity about the source of the variable, but is otherwise optional.
 This ordering of variable sets also